Published on October 19th, 2012 | by Andrea Bertoli7

 But we forgive amaranth of these spines, because it is a healthful bulk item staple, and it’s easy to cook.
 I prefer amaranth mixed with quinoa or millet, as the flavor is quite strong.
 But it’s also nice mixed with a bit of brown rice.
 The Miso-Glazed Greens are salty and sweet- the perfect component to this wholesome grain.

-Amaranth with Miso-Glazed Greens
+How to Cook Amaranth + Amaranth with Miso-Glazed Greens Recipe

 1 cup amaranth grains